At Kroeger Marine, our goal is to protect your greatest property asset—your shoreline.

 A boulder mix of locally-derived stone of varied texture, color, and size.
 Using Oconee Prime for your shoreline will result in a cool-toned completed look with warm tones mixed in.

-Benefit: Oconee Prime gives your shoreline a much more natural look to it and the mosaic-like appearance provides great protection from erosion, while being aesthetically pleasing.
+Benefit: Oconee Prime gives your shoreline a much more mosaic-like appearance and provides great protection from erosion, while being aesthetically pleasing.
 The use of this stone is also allowed in all design-regulated communities.

 A coarse grained and generally igneous rock of even texture and light color, composed chiefly of quartz and feldspars.
 Depending on the feldspar present, granite may be dark or light gray in color.

 Benefit: Granite is strong enough to withstand most abrasions, large weights, resist weather conditions and accept varnishes.
 The use of this stone is also very cost-effective.

 You’ll need a permit for this type of project, and we can help with that too.
 We have folks with years of experience on Lake Keowee to help with the permitting process.VIEW PERMITTING PROCESS